pulumi/docs/pulumi-hugo/themes/default/content/blog/building-new-pulumi-projects-and-stacks-from-templates/index.md

 - Clicking the 'Add New Project' button takes you to a series of available templates - essentially a matrix of cloud provider and
-  language: from Go on GCP, through TypeScript on AWS, to Python on OpenStack, and everything in-between.
+  language: from Go on Google Cloud, through TypeScript on AWS, to Python on OpenStack, and everything in-between.
 - Choosing an option will present a screen with some standard configuration options that you can change or leave defaulted.